rhysd/hgrep/README.md

 hgrep provides two printers to pritn match results for your use case.
 Please see ['`bat` printer v.s. `syntect` printer'][bat-vs-syntect] section for the comparison.

 - `syntect` printer: Our own implementation of printer using [syntect][] library.
-Performance and output layout are more optimized
+Performance and its output layout are more optimized
 - `bat` printer: Printer built on top of [bat][]'s pretty printer implementation, which is battle-tested and provides some unique features

 <img src="https://github.com/rhysd/ss/raw/master/hgrep/main.png" alt="screenshot" width="766" height="634" />